Nerdrigo/Algorithms/2_analysis_algorithms/README.md

 **YOU SHOULD ALWAYS RUN DOUBLING RATION EXPERIMENTS FOR EVERY PROGRAM THAT YOU WRITE WERE PERFORMANCE MATTERS** doing tos is a very simple way to estimate order of growth of the running time, perhaps revealing a performance bug where a program may turn out to be not as efficient as you might think.

 ### Estimating the feasibility of solving large problems.

+You need to be able to answer the basic question for every program you write: *Will the program be able to process this given input in  a reasonable amount of time?*

+Knowing the order of growth of the running time of an algorithm provides precisely the information to understand limitaions on the size of the problems that you can solve. *Developing such understanding is the most important reason to study performance*.

+## Caveats

+There are many reasons that you might get inconsistent or misleading re- sults when trying to analyze program performance in detail.
+All of them have to do with the idea that one or more of the basic assumptions underlying our hypotheses might be not quite correct.
+We can develop new hypotheses based on new assumptions, but the more details that we need to take into account, the more care is required in the analysis.

+Some assumtions that might lead to inconsisten results:

+* Large constants in lower-order terms
+* Nondominang inner loop
+* Instruction time
+* System considerations
+* Strong dependence on inputs
+* Multiple problem parameters

+## Memory